Last Updated: 15 June 2024

 So, with assurances that we would dial it down a bit and allow plenty of time for me to rest and go at my own pace, we set off.

-Due to budget constraints (who realised just how expensive holidays and travelling are, right?), we planned to do one night in a hotel or B&B followed by the next night camping.
+Due to budget constraints (who realised just how expensive holidays and travelling are, right?), we planned to spend one night in a hotel or B&B followed by the next night camping.
 Admittedly, things didn't quite turn out the way we planned, but more on that later.
 For now, we're off to Aberystwyth for our first night of the trip.

-Aber is a curious town, a mixture of traditional seaside resort, uni city and nightlife destination.
+Aber is a curious town, a mixture of traditional seaside resort, uni city, and nightlife destination.
 After checking into our guest house, Maes-Y-Môr, right in the centre of town near the seafront, we decided to spend the remainder of the day exploring the town.
 We trekked up Constitution Hill (with many stops on my part - thanks, glandular fever), took in the views and enjoyed the fresh sea air.

 Later on, after a traditional fish-and-chip seaside dinner from a cafe on the promenade, we walked the other way and had a look around the ruins of the castle.
-Running around and exploring the ruins like children, followed by watching the sun set over the sea from our perch high up on the clifftop was the perfect end to our first day of our first holiday together.
+Running around and exploring the ruins like children, followed by watching the sun set over the sea from our perch high up on the clifftop was the perfect end to the first day of our first holiday together.

 Don't miss the second instalment of the series - keep checking back to discover the rest of our holiday day by day!